PowerDNS/weakforced/README.md

 ```

 This requires recent versions of libtool, automake and autoconf to be
 installed.
-Secondly, we require a recent g++ (4.8), Boost 1.40+, and Lua
+Secondly, we require (versions tagged up to 1.0.0):
+ * Recent g++ (4.8)
+ * Boost 1.40+
+ * Lua 5.1+ development libraries (or LuaJIT if you configure --with-luajit)
-5.1 development libraries, as well as the getdns development libraries (if you
-want to use the DNS lookup functionality).
+ * Getdns development libraries (if you want to use the DNS lookup functionality)
+ * libsodium
+ * python + virtualenv for regression testing
+ * libgeoip-dev for GeoIP support
+ * libsystemd-dev for systemd support
+ * pandoc for building the manpages

+The most recent versions also require:
+ * Protobuf compiler and protobuf development libraries
+ * libcurl-dev (OpenSSL version)
+ * libhiredis-dev
+ * libssl-dev
+ * python-bottle for regression testing of webhooks

 To build on OS X, `brew install readline gcc` and use
 `./configure LDFLAGS=-L/usr/local/opt/readline/lib CPPFLAGS=-I/usr/local/opt/readline/include CC=gcc-5 CXX=g++-5 CPP=cpp-5`

+Add --with-luajit to the end of the configure line if you want to use LuaJIT.

 Policies
 --------